polluks/oblast/README.md

 You can then press RETURN to play when you have the options you want.
 If you want to start with one of the defaults and then tweak it, press F1, F3, F5 or F7, and the values for that particular default (except starting level) are loaded into the settings.
 Changing them on this screen does not change them permanently.

 ## Hints and tips

+Unlike the original Blasto, you can fire multiple times and in multiple directions.

 Your shells are much faster than you are.
 It is generally quicker to aim from a distance and fire than to move the tank up close -- assuming your aim is good.